Menu

 Due to the historic nature of the building wheelchair/disabled access and other facilities are regrettably limited.
 If you require disabled access or other disabled facilities, please check with us before making the booking.
 We accept your reservation enquiry on the basis that you have informed us in writing about any disability you have, as well as other conditions such as allergies, epilepsy, asthma and diabetes, or any reason that could make it unwise for you to stay at the College.
 Whilst mediumship is a positive experience, working with mediumship takes you into a heightened emotional state which is not conducive to people with certain medical health conditions.

 It is essential that you provide full information on these aspects at the time of making your reservation.
 The College does not provide a carer service.
+You will be required to complete a PEEP form (Personal Emergency Evacuation Plan) at check in, to facilitate your evacuation in case of an emergency.

 13 YOUNG PERSONS